 You can take a look at all the available landing page templates, pick from the over 230 templates and all you need to do is change the the text and the colors, then press "Publish".

-The procedure to create a landing page with Thrive Themes is the following:
+The procedure to create a landing page with an opt-in form using Thrive Themes is the following:

 Note: Thrive landing pages and opt-in forms are fully GDPR compliant.